Lion on loose captured at Karachi’s Sharea Faisal

 A lion spotted on the loose at Karachi’s central artery, Sharea Faisal, on Tuesday was captured and handed over to the Sindh Wildlife Department, according to police.

-Police cordoned off the area after the incident while the wildlife department and Karachi Metropolitan authorities were asked to send animal control personnel, he said, adding that the lion’s owner was also taken into custody.
+Police cordoned off the area after the incident while the wildlife department and Karachi Metropolitan authorities were asked to send animal control personnel, he said, adding that the lion’s owner was also taken into custody and subsequently to the Sindh Wildlife Department.
+He said the department would lodge the first information report against the owner.

 “If the wildlife department intends to pursue legal action against the owner, Shams, and three other people [involved in the matter], a case would be registered against them,” he added.

-He said Shams was a resident of the Garden area and told police he was taking the lion to a veterinarian because the animal had been sick and not eating anything for the last three days.
+He said Shams was a resident of the Garden area and told police he was taking the lion to a veterinarian because the animal was sick and not eating anything for the last three days.

-The SSP said it seemed that precautions were not taken transporting the animal as it was not chained when he escaped.
+The SSP said it seemed that precautions were not taken transporting the animal as it was not chained when it escaped.

+He added that the owner claimed he owned a farmhouse on the highway where he kept the lion and other animals.
+The SSP said a wildlife team would check out the premises.

 Earlier, Sindh Chief Wildlife Conservator Javed Ahmed Mahar told Geo News that a wildlife team was dispatched to Sharea Faisal after they received reports of a lion’s presence there.